feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment, and major industries."
+#> [1] "Gather current and reliable information on Algeria's economic situation, including key indicators such as GDP growth, inflation, unemployment, and major economic sectors."
 #>
 #> [[1]]$response
-#> As of early 2024, Algeria's GDP growth is projected around 3-4%, recovering
+#> As of early 2024, Algeria's GDP growth is modest, around 1-2%, recovering
-#> mildly due to higher hydrocarbon revenues.
-Inflation is moderate, roughly 4-6%,
+#> slowly post-pandemic.
+Inflation remains elevated, approximately 7-8%, driven by
+#> food and energy prices.
+Unemployment stays high, near 12-15%, particularly
-#> while unemployment remains high at about 11-12%, especially among youth.
-Major
+#> among youth.
+Major sectors include hydrocarbons (oil and gas, contributing over
-#> industries include oil and gas (dominant sector), agriculture, and
+#> 90% of export revenues), agriculture, and services, with ongoing efforts to
-#> manufacturing.
+#> diversify the economy.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE